3 Ways to Prepare Students for a Future STEAM-powered Workforce

 2) Guest Speakers.
 Bringing guest speakers to your classroom from STEAM fields can be an invaluable experience for learners.
 Have students prepare a list of questions to ask the speaker that align with their interests, while letting your speaker know about your work with STEAM.
 Many of today’s working professionals have STEAM-related roles and don’t even know it!
 By giving your students exposure to opportunities while they are young, you’re helping educate them on how the working world applies STEAM practices, and just how important STEAM is for their future.

 3) Encourage Internships and Apprenticeships.
 For students who are nearing middle or high school, internships or apprenticeships in STEAM-related fields can take their projects to the next level.
 Many educators in K-12 may think that internships are reserved for higher education, but with the growing number of charter schools and personalized learning initiatives, it’s possible to tie together a student’s STEAM learning with experience in the field.
+This can even be done from anywhere with a remote team, as organizations like CodeWizardHQ help connect high schoolers with non-profits for internships.
 It may require you to work with your student’s other teachers to tell them about the work you’re doing with STEAM and your emphasis on education on STEAM careers, but if you can line up the right opportunity, you could help positively influence your student’s future.

 More Resources for STEAM Education